Every performance marketer responsible for eCommerce sales needs an arsenal of approaches to drive revenue and profit.

-For brands that are happy to offer prudent discounts, the list of available approaches is very long.
-From voucher and coupon code offers to new customer and customer reactivation offers, to escalating discounts for cart abandonment messaging.
-That list goes on.
+For brands that are happy to offer discounts, the list of available approaches is very long.
+From voucher code offers for driving new customers, to escalating discounts for saving customers from abandonment.
+We could go on.

 The merchandising year is now full of promotion periods in which consumers expect, and retailers respond with, significant price-off discounts.
 These periods of seasonal discounts include:

-Merchants that sell items from other brands – especially luxury brands – often recognize that their agreements with those companies sometimes prevent price-off discounting.
+Retailers that sell items from other brands – especially luxury brands – often recognize that their agreements with those companies sometimes prevent price-off discounting.
+In these cases, money-off incentives are forbidden.

 Creativity is critical

-It’s essential to identify an array of new eCommerce promotion ideas to deliver effective marketing campaign results.
-If that seems difficult, here are 11 strategies that don’t involve percentage discount, price off, and other pricing strategy concepts.
+Our approach leans on identifying an array of new eCommerce promotion ideas to deliver effective marketing campaign results.
+Here are 11 strategies that don’t involve percentage discount, price off, and other pricing strategy concepts.

 1. Get personal